handsontable/hyperformula/docs/guide/custom-functions.md

 | `arrayFunction`                     | Boolean | `true`: the function enables the [array arithmetic mode](arrays.md) in its arguments and nested expressions.                                 |
 | `vectorizationForbidden`            | Boolean | `true`: the function will never get vectorized.                                                                                              |

-In your function plugin, in the static `implementedFunctions` property, add your function's options:
+The options listed above are set in the static `implementedFunctions` property of your function plugin:

 ```javascript
 MyCustomPlugin.implementedFunctions = {